abapPM/abapPM/README.md

 Recommended SAP Package: `$ABAPPM`

 > [!IMPORTANT]
-> Do not make changes to dependencies found in `/src/modules`.
+> Do not change dependencies found in `/src/modules`.
 To change a dependency, find the corresponding module on the [apm Website](https://abappm.com) and contribute there.

 > [!NOTE]
 > Unlike other projects, a build process is required to create the standalone version.
-This process is not automated nor documented!
+This process is not automated or documented!

 ## Attribution

-This project includes code of the following open source projects.
+This project includes the code for the following open-source projects.
 Please support them if you can!

 - [abapGit](https://github.com/abapGit/abapGit), abapGit Community, [MIT](https://github.com/abapGit/abapGit/blob/main/LICENSE)
 - [AJSON](https://github.com/sbcgua/ajson), Alexander Tsybulsky, [MIT](https://github.com/sbcgua/ajson/blob/main/LICENSE)